The following pathways are available at Finchley Catholic High School Sixth Form and students must meet the entrance

 In addition Level 3 students must ensure the following:

 - Average GCSE score of 5 points or above across all subjects including grade Grade 5 in English Language OR English Literature AND Grade 5 in Maths.

 - If no specific criteria listed below, then students should have a Grade 5 in the subject at GCSE.
-The exception to this are A Levels in Business, Classics, Economics, Politics, Psychology and Sociology; Level 3 BTECs in Business and ICT.
+The exceptions to this are A Levels in Economics, Politics, Psychology, Sociology and Level 3 ICT BTEC.

-- If you are interested in studying a subject which you have not studied at GCSE this can be discussed at your consultation meeting in January / February
+- If you are interested in studying a subject which you have not studied at GCSE this can be discussed at your consultation meeting.

 - A positive reference which reflects our values and ethos.